 But when I tried to obtain some 2681 parts for my prototype I discovered that the chip was so new it was only being sampled to selected customers!
-(The downside of choosing parts from magazine ads!)
+(The downside of choosing parts announced in an advertisement!)
 Fortunately a fellow computer club member worked for a local company that had already obtained samples.
 When they received new engineering samples, he let me try the older samples.
 They proved very difficult to get working -- I don't know whether some of it was due to hardware bugs in these early samples, or incomplete or incorrect information in the data sheets?
 Eventually with lots of trial and error using different programming sequences, and getting newer samples to try, the 2681 started working.

 I selected the MOS Technology 6522 VIA chip instead of the Motorola 6820/6821 PIA chip because it provided two 16-bit timer/counters and an 8-bit shift register (in or out) in addition to the two 8-bit parallel ports (with handshaking lines).